Skip to main content

 Intro

-This statement relates to the 12-month period from January 1, 2022 through December 31, 2022.
-The purpose of the statement is to address Brunswick Corporation’s (“Brunswick” or “Company”) commitment to minimizing the risk of modern slavery throughout its global operations and supply chain based on the UK Modern Slavery Act 2015, the Australia Modern Slavery Act 2018, the Norwegian Transparency Act and the California Transparency in Supply Chains Act, collectively “Modern Slavery Acts”.
+This statement relates to the 12-month period from January 1, 2023 through December 31, 2023.
+The purpose of the statement is to address Brunswick Corporation’s (“Brunswick” or “Company”) commitment to minimizing the risk of modern slavery throughout its global operations and supply chain based on the UK Modern Slavery Act 2015, the Australia Modern Slavery Act 2018, the Norwegian Transparency Act, the Canada Modern Slavery Act and the California Transparency in Supply Chains Act, collectively “Modern Slavery Acts”.

 Brunswick is an ethical enterprise and expects its employees, suppliers, agents, and subcontractors to engage in lawful and ethical business practices, including refraining from slave labor and/or human trafficking.
 The use of slave labor or human trafficking in the manufacture of Brunswick products or components supplied to the Company is unethical, unacceptable, and entirely prohibited.
 Brunswick fully supports global efforts to protect human rights through ethical supply chain management.